-- 1. Planned Work Near Existing Fiber Networks. - a.
+1. Planned Work Near Existing Fiber Networks.

+- a.
 The Contractor shall ensure continuous operation of the existing fiber networks and systems during construction of the project. - b.
 The Contractor shall not work on splicing, disconnecting and/or in any way disrupting normal operation of the existing fiber networks or systems without approval from all affected parties.
-Parties include the Iowa DOT, and the Iowa Communications Network (ICN).
+Parties include the lowa DOT, the lowa Communications Network (ICN), the City of North Liberty, the City of Coralville, and the University of Iowa.
 The Contractor shall provide a written request to the Iowa DOT and the respective parties for approval at least ten calendar days before work is done near an existing fiber network or equipment.
 A copy of the written request shall be submitted to the Engineer in all cases.
 In addition to the written request, the Contractor shall submit the work plan and schedule for approval by the Engineer.
 The work plan shall include all fiber strands and the parties possibly affected.